 Thatcher hallucinates a lot in this movie.
 While that is a possible symptom of dementia, I think the frequency of them in the movie is partially the director’s way of story narration.
 The conversations and vignettes with Denis add depth to the story, and seem to be a combination of hallucinations and memories.

-I was touched by how Streep shows the “Iron Lady” is also a frail elderly woman, or Golden Oldie as I prefer to call them.
+I was touched by how Streep shows the “Iron Lady” is also a frail elderly woman.
 There is one scene that also demonstrates how many senior citizens are “invisible” to society.
-Thatcher manages to slip out alone from her home to go to the grocery store, and no one recognizes her as the powerful Prime Minister she once was — she is simply an “old woman” buying milk in the grocery store.
+Thatcher manages to slip out alone from her home to go to the grocery store, and no one recognizes her as the powerful Prime Minister she once was — she is simply an “old woman” buying milk.
 She could be anyone’s grandmother as she is jostled slightly while waiting her turn to pay, and then walking carefully outside on the street back to her home.

 Other aspects of the film are how her children treat the aging Prime Minister and the depiction of a family caregiver.
 Thatcher’s son, Mark, lives in South Africa with his family during the time of the movie and is not present in the movie except by phone and in flashbacks.
 Her daughter, Carol, takes on the role as her primary caregiver.
 Carol helps her mother with day-to-day activities, coordinates care with Thatcher’s house staff, takes her to her doctor’s appointments, protects her frailty and dignity, and is clearly worried about her mental decline.
 While we sense Carol’s frustration as she has to take on the parental role, for the most part, she doesn’t let her mother see the angst she feels.
-She is a good overall role model for other designated daughters and sons seeing this movie.
+She is a good overall role model for other caregiving adult children.
 One sibling acting as primary caregiver is often the norm these days with families living spread out throughout the globe.

 Photo Credit: Axel Schwenke’s photostream